 Loyalty, Pricebook, Store Operations, Retail Automation, Retail Analytics, Customer Service, Content ManagementBiography

 Christine Grant plays a versatile role at Impact 21.
-She serves as principal consultant, supporting Impact 21’s loyalty and retail analytics and customer service initiatives.
-She is adept at conducting Quality Assurance (QA) and User Acceptance Testing (UAT) along with testing and validating systems and data/reports on projects.
-She contributes to the Impact 21 EDGE project management and collaboration portal, along with internal and external documentation, assuring organization, consistency and accuracy.
+She serves as principal consultant, focused on Impact 21’s loyalty, retail analytics, pricebook, and customer service initiatives.
+She is adept at conducting Quality Assurance (QA) and User Acceptance Testing (UAT), along with validating systems and identifying how to best leverage available data.
+She contributes to the Impact 21 EDGE SharePoint application used for project management and collaboration, as well as internal and external documentation.
 Christine may not have the loudest voice in the room, but she does capitalize on being the quiet type, using her strong communication skills to listen, analyze, and formulate sound plans of action.
 Whether working with the Impact team or with clients, Christine lends these skills to improve customer satisfaction, foster greater productivity, and increase sharing of information.

-During Christine’s tenure at Impact 21, she has successfully set-up new pricebook organizations and systems for several retailers with different solutions, including both franchise and company operated environments.
-She has served as a subject matter expert on many large implementation projects in the areas of loyalty, retail analytics, and customer engagement.
+As an Impact 21 Project Manager.
+Christine has led several Loyalty engagements through development and rollout to analysis.
+Also, she has successfully set-up new pricebook organizations and systems for several retailers with different solutions, including both franchise and company operated environments.
+Christine has served as a subject matter expert on many large implementation projects in the areas of loyalty, retail analytics, and customer engagement.

 Christine has worked her way up through her 15 years in the convenience store industry, starting out in operations with positions from sales associate to store manager.
 After opening and managing several new stores, she joined Irving Oil’s newly formed marketing department as the Pricebook Manager.
 Christine implemented retail automation and managed pricebook for 500 locations throughout the United States and Canada.
 She was instrumental in creating a North American Pricebook by integrating Irving’s Canadian operations during its PDI implementation.
 She played a part in the set up and implementation of Irving's loyalty marketing initiatives.
 She then joined the startup company Override as the Customer Relations Manager/Analyst, where she implemented both an external and internal helpdesk to service customers and locations.
 Christine worked closely with IT testing enhancements, validating set-up, and customer facing functionality.

-Christine achieved her degree in marketing and business management from Hesser College.
+Christine is a Certified Loyalty Marketing Professional through the Loyalty Academy.
+She received her degree in marketing and business management from Hesser College.
 She later went on to gain her Health Coach Certification from the Institute for Integrated Nutrition to support her healthy lifestyle.
 She loves gardening and making her own natural cleaning products, remedies, and preventives from herbs and essential oils.
 Christine makes an impact on others’ lives by volunteering at her local community center and Habitat for Humanity.

 Project Management, Process Management, Standardization & Improvement, IT System Training & Implementation, Training & Development, Services SupportBiography